Distributed tracing overview

 Pub/sub messages

 Dapr generates the trace headers in the published message topic.
+For rawPayload messages, it is possible to specify the traceparent header to propagate the tracing information.
 These trace headers are propagated to any services listening on that topic.

 Propagating multiple different service calls